gicappa/functional-programming-study/learn-you-a-haskell.md

       * ``zip [1,2,3,4,5] [5,5,5,5,5] == [(1 ,5) ,(2 ,5) ,(3 ,5) ,(4 ,5) ,(5 ,5)]``
       * ``zip [5,3,2,6,2,7,2,5,4,6,6] ["im","a","turtle"] == [(5,"im"),(3,"a"),(2,"turtle")]``
 ## Chapter 3 - Type and Typeclasses
+ * A type is a kind of label that every expression has.
  * Haskell has a static type system with type inference.
- * A type is a kind of label that every expression has.
+ * Explicit types starts with a letter in capital case.
+ * ``::`` can be read as "has type off" and when using ``:t`` command in GHCi it separate the value from its type.
  * Square brackets denotes a list
     * [Char] is of type *List of char*
     * (True, ’a’) is of different type than (True, 2)